Not Accepting Guests

 What else...
 I do yoga sporadically, race sailboats on Tuesdays, and just started a pottery class.

-For work, I used to run pop up restaurants and wine tours in Vancouver, but I've been in Baltimore almost a year now on a writing job.
+For work, I used to run pop up restaurants and wine tours in Vancouver, then I moved to Baltimore for a writing job, now I'm exploring Europe.

 Why I’m on Couchsurfing

-Staying in hostels you meet other travellers, which is cool too but staying with a local you get a deeper cut of the culture in a place.
+Staying in hostels you meet other travellers, which is cool too but couchsurfing with a local you get a deeper cut of the culture in a place.

 Plus, Couchsurfing is just a great way to learn how incredibly open, warm and friendly the world is.
 People are good, I'm convinced of that.